freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-your-morning-or-evening-routine/6557dc1aa6be93c1eb4e9efb.md

 `If you need help, just ask.`
 (The offer to help is conditional on the other person needing it.)

-Listen to Sarah's statement and understand how she uses `if` to describe her routine.

 # --question--

 ## --text--